OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 .. important::

-   Few main packages were renamed in OpenNebula 6.0, see :ref:`Compatibility Guide <compatibility_pkg>`.
+   A few main packages were renamed in OpenNebula 6.0, see :ref:`Compatibility Guide <compatibility_pkg>`.

-Available packages for the OpenNebula clients, Front-end and hypervisor Nodes:
+Available packages for OpenNebula clients, the Front-end and hypervisor Nodes:

 +---------------------------------------+---------------------------------------------------------------------------------------------------------------+
 |              Package                  |                                     Description                                                               |